Blog

 Why modified base objects are the expensive category

 Split your customisations into three groups: untouched standard, fully custom, and modified standard.
-The first group is free, the second moves across fairly mechanically — but the third, the modified base objects, is where the real work lives.
+The first group is free, the second moves across fairly mechanically.
+The third, the modified base objects, is where the real work lives.

 Every change someone once made directly inside a standard object now has to be lifted out and re-expressed as an extension.
 There is no automatic equivalent, because the whole point of AL is that you can no longer edit those objects in place.